 Early-onset nystagmus: 0-6 months of age

-Babies presenting with nystagmus all need referring (preferably to a paediatric ophthalmologist) for investigation.
+Babies presenting with nystagmus need referral to a paediatric ophthalmologist for investigation.

-- Overview - this occurs as a result of an abnormality at some point in the visual pathway, leading to sensory deprivation.
+This occurs as a result of an abnormality somewhere in the visual pathway, leading to sensory deprivation.
 It accounts for 80-90% of childhood nystagmus.

-- Presentation - these children often present within the first two to three months of life with a bilateral, conjugate (eyes move together) nystagmus.
-The movements are horizontal and disappear during sleep.
+- Children often present within the first two to three months of life with bilateral, conjugate nystagmus.
+Movements are horizontal and disappear during sleep.
 There is often a family history of sensory deprivation and examination reveals poor vision, photophobia, abnormal pupillary reactions and optic neuropathy.
-More detailed assessments will reveal the presence of a high refractive error and retinopathy.
+High refractive error and retinopathy are common findings.

-- Associated diseases - any abnormalities of the eyes causing abnormal vision including corneal opacities, aniridia (absence of the iris), cataracts, albinism, retinopathy of prematurity and the rod/cone dystrophies.
-Other culprits include chorioretinal abnormalities, Leber's congenital amaurosis and optic nerve abnormalities.
+- Any abnormalities of the eyes causing abnormal vision may result in SDN, including corneal opacities, aniridia (absence of the iris), cataracts, albinism, retinopathy of prematurity and the rod/cone dystrophies, chorioretinal abnormalities, Leber's congenital amaurosis and optic nerve abnormalities.

-- Management - this will depend on the underlying cause of the sensory deficit, as does the prognosis.
+- Management will depend on the underlying cause of the sensory deficit, as will the prognosis.

 Late-onset nystagmus: presentation >6 months of age

-This group of conditions can be usefully subdivided into symmetrical and asymmetrical nystagmus.
+This group of conditions is subdivided into symmetrical and asymmetrical nystagmus.
 The symmetrical conditions can be further classified according to the direction of movement of the eyes.
-The management and outcome depend on the associated diseases/causative factors.
-Patients - children or adults - presenting with late-onset nystagmus need to be referred for investigation; their management and outcome will depend on the causative factor.
+The management and outcome depend on associated diseases and cause.
+Patients presenting with late-onset nystagmus need to be referred for investigation.

 Symmetrical vertical nystagmus